 Natural talents and interests are important factors in considering the course you’re going to take in college; however, the most important thing you need to think about is what you want for your future.

-Sure, there are things you love doing and there are things you have no trouble doing, but the question is “Can you imagine yourself doing it for the rest of your life or for most of it?”
+Sure, there are things that you love doing and there are things that you have no trouble doing, but the question is “Can you imagine yourself doing it for the rest of your life or for the most part of it?”
 You may be at an age where you still have plenty of time to think about it, but the sooner you figure it out, the sooner you will be able to plan your future.

 Are you picking a course simply to please the people around you or are you doing it because it’s really what you’ve always wanted to do?

 Do you want to pursue a career based on your passion and lifelong dreams or do you want to pursue a career that will give you financial security?
-Or do you believe you can get both at the same time?

 The answer can be a simple yes or no, but its implications on your future are not that simple.
 Some people choose a course related to their passion, but there’s the question of whether there will be jobs available after graduation.
 Similarly, some people go for financial security and pick an in-demand job, and there’s the question of how long they can keep at it.